 7 Most Common Plumbing Problems

 The good news?
 Most common plumbing problems have simple solutions when caught early.
-Everyday wear and tear, aging pipes, and minor clogs can escalate into bigger (and more expensive) repairs if ignored.
-Knowing what to watch for can help you address small issues before they turn into major headaches.
+Everyday wear and tear, aging pipes, and minor clogs can escalate into bigger (and more expensive) plumbing repairs if ignored.
+Knowing the common signs of trouble can help a homeowner address small issues before they turn into major plumbing headaches.

-In this guide, we’ll walk through seven of the most common plumbing problems homeowners face, why they happen, and what you can do to fix them—whether it’s a quick DIY solution or a sign you need to call in a professional.
+In this guide, we’ll walk through seven of the most common plumbing problems homeowners face, why they happen, and what you can do to fix them—whether it’s a quick DIY solution or a sign you need to call a professional plumber.

 1. Running Toilet

-A toilet that won’t stop running isn’t just annoying—it can waste hundreds of gallons of water a day and drive up your utility bill.
-The most common cause?
+A toilet that won’t stop running isn’t just annoying—it can waste hundreds of gallons of water per day and spike your water bill.
+The common cause?
 A worn-out or ill-fitting flapper valve, which prevents the tank from sealing properly.
-Other potential culprits include an imbalanced float, a loose fill tube, or even a hidden leak inside the tank.
+Other culprits include a loose fill tube, an imbalanced float, or even a hidden leak inside the tank.

-The good news?
-Many of these issues are quick DIY fixes.
-Replacing a flapper or adjusting the float is usually inexpensive and takes just a few minutes.
-If you suspect a hidden leak, try the food coloring test—add a few drops of food dye to the tank and wait 15–30 minutes.
-If the water in the bowl changes color without flushing, you’ve got a leak that needs fixing.
-Catching and repairing the issue early can save water and money.
+Many toilet plumbing problems are easy to fix.
+Replacing a flapper or adjusting the float is inexpensive and quick.
+For a hidden leak, do the food coloring test: add drops to the tank and wait.
+If the bowl water changes color without flushing, you’ve got a plumbing problem that needs attention.
+Catching it early can save a significant amount of water and money.

 2. Leaky Pipes and Faucets